MinchinWeb/blog.minchin.ca/content/20200429-covid-and-bankruptcy.md

 industry for the better:

-- Example 1: In the mid-1800's, railways were the "hot new thing" and so extremely overbuilt in the US as all sorts of people rushed in to try and take advantage of the moment.
+- Example 1: In the mid-1800's, railways were the "hot new thing" and so railroad lines extremely overbuilt in the US as all sorts of people rushed in to try and take advantage of the moment.
 A wave of bankruptcies allowed new companies into the industry at a much lower capital cost, and thus shipping by railway became much cheaper.
 - Example 2: During the DotCom boom (in the late 1990's and early 2000's), tonnes of fibre connections were built around the globe.
 After a wave of bankruptcies, this "dark" fibre found it's way to new owners and